How Pension Drawdown

 Keeping some planned income in cash might give you peace of mind, and means you can avoid selling your investments during a stock market downturn to generate cash for withdrawals.
-But cash can lose value over time in real terms, especially if interest rates are low and inflation is high.
+But cash can lose value over time in real terms, especially if interest rates are lower than inflation.
 Holding large amounts of cash for long periods is unlikely to be a good long-term investment.